adlnet/xAPI-Spec/xAPI.md

 	"y" : "bar"
 }
 ```
-When an LRS receives a POST request for an existing document, it SHOULD try to merge the posted document with
+When an LRS receives a POST request for an existing document, it MUST try to merge the posted document with
 the existing document.
-For example, for application/json documents, the LRS SHOULD update only the properties
+For example, for application/json documents, the LRS MUST update only the properties
 of the JSON that have changed.
 For example, this document is PUT with the same id as the existing
 document above: